Michael Franti: Michael Franti and Spearhead (1994–present)

 Franti announced the release of The Sound of Sunshine on his official website in July 2010.
 It features 12 tracks including two versions of the title track, the new hit single, "Shake It", and staples of his recent live performances including "Hey Hey Hey", "Anytime You Need Me", "The Thing That Helps Me Get Through", and the anthemic arena-rock ballad "I'll Be Waiting".
 The album was originally set to be released on August 24, but was pushed back to September 21 to give the album "more runway."

-Michael Franti started the recording process for The Sound of Sunshine in Jamaica but then continued to mix tracks and record in Bali before choosing to bring a portable studio on the road.
+Franti started the recording process for The Sound of Sunshine in Jamaica but then continued to mix tracks and record in Bali before choosing to bring a portable studio on the road.
 He continued to record on the road and then test his ideas in front of live audiences to see if they liked it before going back and revamping it the next day.
 He has since been quoted as saying 90% of the album ended up being recorded on his laptop.
 In 2012, he joined the 11th annual Independent Music Awards judging panel to assist independent musicians' careers.

-In 2013, Franti released an album entitled All People.
-The single from this album, "I'm Alive (Life Sounds Like)", was released on July 30, 2013 and was featured on The Sims 4 and Rayman Legends game trailers.
+In 2013, Franti released All People.
+The single, "I'm Alive (Life Sounds Like)", was released on July 30, 2013, and was featured on The Sims 4 and Rayman Legends game trailers.
 He released the album SoulRocker in 2016.
 All the songs began on the acoustic guitar.

-In March 2018, Michael Franti announced a new album, Stay Human, Vol. II, would be released in June 2018 and also stands as the soundtrack to his new documentary.
-In July Michael Franti, via Instagram, announced the album was delayed until Fall 2018.
-Stay Human, Vol. II was released on January 25, 2019 and on October 12 the first single was released, "Just to Say I Love you".
+In March 2018, Franti announced a new album, Stay Human, Vol. II, would be released in June 2018 and also stands as the soundtrack to his new documentary.
+In July Franti, via Instagram, announced the album was delayed until Fall 2018.
+Stay Human, Vol. II was released on January 25, 2019, and on October 12 the first single was released, "Just to Say I Love you".

 In 2020, Franti released the album "Work Hard and Be Nice."

-Franti's single "Good Day for a Good Day" from his 2022 album "Follow Your Heart" was a top 25 AAA hit.
+His single "Good Day for a Good Day" from his 2022 album "Follow Your Heart" was a top 25 AAA hit.
+He did the music for the Woody Harrelson film Champions.